Skip to main content

 Context Menu

-• Paste: Right-click in a folder → Paste to upload files from the Windows clipboard into the current folder (same upload limits as regular uploads).
-Supports Explorer copy, Outlook attachments, Snipping Tool, OLE file clipboard from other apps, and clipboard text that contains file paths (e.g. Copy as path, IDEs).
+The OS clipboard side of Paste supports Explorer copy, Outlook attachments, Snipping Tool, the OLE file clipboard used by other apps, and clipboard text containing file paths (e.g. Copy as path, IDE "Copy path/reference").

 Keyboard Shortcuts